- Our Committees

 The Citizens Advisory Committee (CAC), was established in 1991 (see bylaws) to involve citizens from a diverse set of backgrounds and interest areas in the development of transportation plans and programs overseen by SJCOG.
 The CAC provides an important forum for discussion and debate about the implementation of the Measure K program and regional transportation planning issues.

-CAC meetings are scheduled on the 3rd Wednesday of every month at 6:00 p.m. via Zoom due to the current COVID-19 pandemic.
-These meetings are open to the public and there is an opportunity on every agenda for the public to offer comments.
+CAC meetings are scheduled at 6 p.m. on the 3rd Wednesday of every month at the SJCOG office.
+The meetings are open to the public and there is an opportunity on every agenda for the public to offer comments.

 Meeting agendas can be found in our agenda center.
 Prior year's agendas can be viewed in our archive center.
 Interested parties may subscribe to email notifications to receive updates regarding posted agendas or meeting cancellations.